SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/foundation_for_comp1010.md

 }
 ```

-Yes, it will work, and is clever, but explaining to someone or debugging is a pain.
+Yes, it will work, and is clever, but explaining it to someone or debugging it is a pain.

 Sometimes, the simplest solution is the best solution.